 Some parts of this story happen outside our physical world.
 That this marriage and indeed many parts of the stories happen in another world outside of time and space.
 These stories were left for us as guidance and instruction for those ready to come on the return journey. “the way out of the labyrinth is well known we only have to follow the Ariadne thread, the signpost left by those who went before us.”
 Joseph Campbell

 Stories need the skill of a storyteller to give them context Understanding these stories is about giving them contest.
 Stories are written in a sort of shorthand or code that requires storytellers to flesh them out.
 That code I have called the bones of the story.
 To make them relevant in any given time and place, language and culture into a context we can understand is the skill of the storyteller and draw on our own life experience to make them relevant.

 To understand the intent of the story we must look at the ending.
-Stories that end in a marriage are stories that complete the cycle of life’s intention from a Soul point of view.
+Stories that end in a marriage, Gold, or a ring are stories that complete the cycle of life’s intention from a Soul point of view.
 This has been called the Mystical Marriage or Squaring the circle.
 Squaring the circle was a renascence idea that covered the same territory.

 The Mystical Marriage: In one way the Mystical marriage describes the whole point of life from outside of life and time.
 Certainly, outside of one physical incarnation.

 Birth and Parents.
 As we begin the incarnating process of this lifetime, we first must learn how to use the vehicle we were given, apparently, it takes some years for this to happen.
 Our parents and the community we incarnate into have a vested interest in seeing that we are socialised acceptably so we can enter the group as a productive member of the community.